Skip to content header Skip to main content Skip to content footer

 Promising signs for Malagasy wildlife and communities as Lake Sofia dam almost complete

-Last year catastrophic water loss brought this once thriving freshwater lake and vital ecosystem to near collapse, reducing it’s extent by up to 90% and impacting the 10,000 people who rely on the lake, along with the critically endangered wildlife found only there.
+Last year catastrophic water loss brought the once-thriving Lake Sofia, a roughly 300 ha freshwater lake in Madagasdcar’s north-central highlands and a vital ecosystem, to near collapse, reducing its extent by up to 90% and impacting the 10,000 people who rely on the lake – along with the critically endangered wildlife found only there.

-But a speedy response from local conservationists and contractors and a fundraising appeal that raised over £110,000 has helped the construction of a dam that will retain the Lake’s water, keeping it thriving for generations to come.
+But a speedy response by WWT and DWCT and our supporters led to an emergency appeal that has funded the construction of a dam that will retain the Lake’s water, keeping it thriving for generations to come.

 Significant progress has already been made with the dam and the impacts are already defying expectations.
 Measured from its worst point, almost two thirds of the water levels have been recovered and the wildlife is already returning in healthy numbers.